Proxima Centauri c: Discovery

 However, a 2022 study questioned the planetary nature of the observed radial velocity signal corresponding to Proxima c, whose detection could not be recreated, attributing it to systematic effects.
 As of 2025, evidence for Proxima c remains inconclusive; observations with the NIRPS spectrograph were unable to confirm it, but found hints of a lower-amplitude signal, different from the originally proposed planet, with a similar period.
+Another 2025 study, reanalyzing Hubble and Gaia astrometry, estimated a mass of 3.4±5.2 Earth mass for Proxima c, assuming a circular, face-on orbit.
+This is broadly consistent with previous estimates, but also consistent with a non-detection.